oneeyed-yggdrasil/oneeyed-yggdrasil/README.md

-💡 _"Always exploring the intersection of AI, cloud, and automation to drive innovation!"_ 🚀
+💡 _"Always exploring the intersection of AI, cloudops to drive innovation!"_ 🚀

 <!---
 oneeyed-yggdrasil/oneeyed-yggdrasil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.